cloudrac3r/out-of-your-element/readme.md

 ## Why a new bridge?

 * Modern: Supports new Discord features like replies, threads and stickers, and new Matrix features like edits, spaces and space membership.
+* Efficient: Special attention has been given to memory usage, database indexes, disk footprint, runtime algorithms, and queries to the homeserver.
 * Reliable: Any errors on either side are notified on Matrix and can be retried.
 * Tested: A test suite and code coverage make sure all the core logic works.
 * Simple development: No build step (it's JavaScript, not TypeScript), minimal/lightweight dependencies, and abstraction only where necessary so that less background knowledge is required.
 No need to learn about Intents or library functions.